Xepayac/JOST_ENVIRONMENT/ARCHITECTURE.md

 ---

-## 3. The Role of the Celery Worker & Message Broker
+## 3. The "Simple Messenger" Architecture (Current Refactor)

-The Celery worker is the critical piece of "plumbing" that connects our fast, user-facing API to the slow, powerful `jost_engine`.
-Its role evolves as the platform scales.

-### **Phase 1 (Current): The "Trusted Messenger"**

-In the current monolithic architecture, the Celery worker's job is to be a simple and reliable messenger.

-*   **Technology:** We use **Redis** as our message broker.
-It is lightweight, fast, and perfect for a single-server development setup, as configured in `start-background.sh`.
-*   **Workflow:**
+Our top priority is to refactor the simulation workflow to be more robust and scalable, permanently fixing issues with the previous data contract.
+This new plan, "The Simple Messenger," simplifies the worker's role and creates a clear, database-centric data flow.
+This approach replaces the previous "Temporary File Bridge" mechanism.

+### Workflow:

+1.  **Job Creation & Persistence:** A user submits a simulation request through the Django frontend.
+The Django view immediately creates a `SimulationJob` record in the database.
+This record contains a unique `job_id` (UUID), the user's ID, a `status` field (e.g., "PENDING"), and the full JSON input for the simulation in a `request_data` field.
-    1. The Django view receives a request and places a `job_id` into the Redis queue.
+2.  **Task Queuing:** The view then places *only* the `job_id` into the Redis queue for Celery.
+This is a lightweight message that simply points to the persisted job.
-    2. The Celery worker, running as a separate process, picks up this `job_id`.
+3.  **Worker Task Execution:** A Celery worker, running as a separate process, picks up the `job_id` from the queue.
-    3. Because it is a trusted, internal component, the worker has the credentials to access our database.
-It uses the `job_id` to fetch the full simulation parameters.
-    4. It then delegates the job to the `jost_engine`.
+4.  **Database Bridge to Engine:** The Celery task's sole responsibility is to import and call a new function in the backend, `run_simulation_from_db(job_id)`, passing the ID it received.
+5.  **Engine Data Access:** The `jost_engine`'s `run_simulation_from_db` function contains the logic to connect to the Django database, fetch the `SimulationJob` record using the `job_id`, and retrieve the simulation parameters from the `request_data` field.
+6.  **Simulation & Results Storage:** The engine runs the simulation using the retrieved parameters.
+Upon completion, it saves the JSON results back to the `result_data` field of the same `SimulationJob` record and updates the `status` to "COMPLETE".
+7.  **Result Display:** The user can then view the results on a dedicated page, which queries the `SimulationJob` model to fetch and display the `result_data`.

+### Benefits:

-*   **Benefit:** This decouples the long-running simulation from the web request, ensuring the user interface remains responsive.
+*   **Decoupling:** This architecture decouples the long-running simulation from the web request, ensuring the user interface remains responsive.

-### **Phase 4 (Scaling): The "Engine Room Foreman"**

-When we scale to a multi-server "Simulation Service," the worker's role remains simple, but the underlying technology becomes more robust.

-*   **Technology:** We will upgrade our message broker from Redis to an enterprise-grade solution like **RabbitMQ** or **Google Cloud Pub/Sub**.
-*   **Why Upgrade?**
-    *   **Durability:** RabbitMQ guarantees that if a user pays for a simulation, their job request will *never* be lost, even if the server crashes.
-    *   **Reliability:** It requires workers to send an "acknowledgment" (ACK) after a job is successfully completed.
-If a worker crashes mid-simulation, the job is automatically put back on the queue for another worker to pick up.
-    *   **Advanced Routing:** We can create priority queues (e.g., for paying users) or route different job types to specialized workers.
-    *   **Visibility:** RabbitMQ provides a detailed management interface to monitor the health and throughput of our simulation service.
-*   **Workflow:** The worker's core logic remains the same: it pulls a `job_id` from the queue and delegates the task.
-However, the guarantees provided by the new broker make the entire system vastly more reliable and scalable.
+*   **Reliability:** By persisting the complete job details in the database *before* queuing, we create a durable system.
+The message in the queue is disposable; the database record is the source of truth.
+*   **Clean Contract:** It establishes a clean and robust data contract.
+The Django application is responsible for managing the database, and the `jost_engine` is responsible for computation, with a well-defined "database bridge" connecting them.

 ---

-## 4. The "Round Trip" Data Flow: The Definitive Workflow
-(This section remains the same, detailing the job creation, submission, and retrieval process)

----

-## 5. The "How": Detailed Phased Implementation Plan
+## 4. The "How": Detailed Phased Implementation Plan

 This is a high-level roadmap for building the full ecosystem.

 ### **Phase 1: Solidify the Monolith (Current Work)**
-- [X] **1.1: Complete the "Database Bridge" Refactor:** (The plan is finalized)
+- [ ] **1.1: Complete the "Database Bridge" Refactor:** (The plan is finalized and documented above).
 - [ ] **1.2: Build a Robust Test Suite:**

 ### **Phase 2: Evolve the Monolith into an API**